 8. Party at Home

 Arrange a movie or game night with friends.
-Make healthier treats together, such as Spiderweb Eggs, Witch Fingers, Twix, Apple Jack-O-Lanterns, Jel-O-Lanterns, Apple or Banana Mummies, Apple Bites, Pumpkin Smoothie, Strawberry Owls, Frankenstein & One-Eyed Willy Pops, Mini Vampires, or Magic Cookie Bars, and more treats listed below.
+Make healthier treats together, such as Spiderweb Eggs, Witch Fingers, Twix, Apple Jack-O-Lanterns, Jel-O-Lanterns, Apple or Banana Mummies, Apple Bites, Pumpkin Smoothie, Magic Cookie Bars, and more treats listed below.

 9. Hay Ride or Haunted House